Benggali Bread

-When I was a kid, on weekends when we went to visit my brother in boarding school, we’d stop by a market in Batu Enam to buy Bengali bread rolls filled with kaya.
+When I was a kid, on weekends when we went to visit my brother in boarding school, we’d stop by a market in Batu Enam to buy Benggali bread rolls filled with kaya.
 The bread was simple, soft but not milky, and the kaya was the cheapo diluted type unlike the fancy gourmet ones we see which uses premium ingredients.
 But I remembered how warm and fragrant they were, freshly baked just in time for afternoon tea, and one roll was never enough.

 Based on the recipe from Dari Dapur.
 Don’t forget the black coffee. ⁣